WRFitch/fyp/readme.md

 # Will Fitch Final Year Project

 This is a repository for my final year project at Brunel University London, implementing a neural regression of greenhouse gas data using fastai and transfer learning.

-This code is archived, and this project therefore on hiatus until I receive the results of my dissertation.
+If you're interested in the dissertation itself, email me at WRFitch@outlook.co.uk.